You must select at least one hot tub.

 - Weekly: to clean algae from the bottom of the vessel, perform hyperchlorination with 10 mg/L of chlorine for 24 hours.

-- Monthly: clean the filters.
+- Weekly: clean the filters.

 Aquavia Spa recommends adding an ultraviolet light system for greater disinfection.
 Aquavia has the Ultraviolet feature, a disinfection system that uses an ultraviolet light to destroy bacteria and other germs present in the water.